Sensitivity of the Hubble Constant Determination to Cepheid Calibration: Results for the Wesenheit calibration xxx

 \subsection{Individual P-L relations}

 So far, we have assumed that all Cepheids can be described by a global P-L relation, described by $b_{\rm W}^{\rm s}$ and $b_{\rm W}^{\rm l}$.
 However, since there is evidence that the P-L relation can vary between galaxies \citep{Tammann_2011,efstathiou2020lockdown}, in a similar spirit to our approach of allowing $R_{\rm W}$ to vary between galaxies, we investigate to what extent relaxing this assumption will affect the inferred Hubble constant.
 We will allow for individual galactic values of $b_{{\rm W},i}$ to be fitted for simultaneously with all other parameters, in this case restricting to the same P-L relation for short and long period Cepheids.
 For a fixed global value of $R_{\rm W}=0.386$, the resulting $b_{{\rm W},i}$ are shown in Figure~\ref{fig:indbW}.
 The fact that the fitted $b_{{\rm W},i}$ are systematically higher in SNIa host galaxies compared to hosts, the inferred Hubble constant is increased from $H_0 = 73.1\pm 1.3$ to $H_0 = 76.5\pm 1.9$.
-If we allow for {\em both} individual P-L and C-L relations, the result is again shifted down to $H_0 = 66.1\pm 2.7$.
+If we allow for {\em both} individual P-L and a globally fitted C-L relation, the Hubble constant is again $H_0 = 76.5\pm 1.9$, with Planck tension $4.7\,\sigma$.